Hungary's LGBTQ community: 'We are afraid of losing everything' | DW | 22.07.2021

-Hungarian anti-LGBTQ legislation has raised the specter of censorship for many who work in the culture branch.
-Some even plan to leave the country.
+Hungary's anti-LGBTQ legislation has raised the specter of censorship for many who work in the culture branch.
+Some people even plan to leave the country.

 Over the past months, Boldizsar Nagy has had to grapple with things he never expected.
 He was never anyone "special," the journalist and children's book editor said — certainly not a household name, as he is today.

-When he and his team published a fairy tale book entitled Meseorszag mindenkie, or Wonderland belongs to Everyone, last year, he expected no more than a few reviews in the papers.
-He was wrong: A right-wing politician shredded the book live on camera because it included gays and lesbians, transgender people and Roma.
+When he and his team published a fairy tale book titled Meseorszag mindenkie, or Wonderland Belongs to Everyone, in 2020, he expected no more than a few reviews in the papers.
+He was wrong: A right-wing politician shredded the book live on camera because it included gay men and lesbians, transgender people and Roma.
 Hungary's chancellery minister slammed the book as "homosexual propaganda."

 Nagy still receives daily death threats on social media.
 He is gay.
 He says he looks over his shoulder when he goes out, especially at night.
 He no longer feels safe.